AREA44/fancy-notes/README.md

 # Fancy Notes

-This is a site for creating notes with [Nextra](https://nextra.site).
+This is a site for collecting useful notes about anything you are finding

 ## Local Development